DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     ## 5            Plain stage         Maurice Garin (FRA)
     ## 6            Plain stage         Maurice Garin (FRA)

-You see the `Course` column contains entries like “Paris to Lyon”, “Lyon to Marseille”, etc. We need to cut these strings using the ” to ” keyboard and to keep the two outputs.
+You see, the `Course` column contains entries such as “Paris to Lyon”, “Lyon to Marseille”, and so on.
+We need to cut these strings using the ” to ” keyboard and keep the two outputs.

 #### Step 2: Splitting City Names